theupdateframework/pep-maximum-security-model/README.rst

     auto-generated externally, developer signatures for these wheels are unlikely.
 However, there might still be a benefit to generating wheels from source distributions that are signed by developers (provided that reproducible wheels are possible).
-Another possibility is to optionally delegate trust of these wheels to an online role.
+Developers may optionally delegate trust of these wheels to a PyPI role that uses an online role.

 2. An easy-to-use key management solution is needed for developers.
 One approach is to generate a cryptographic private key from a user password,